Tempos

 8 Time Signatures

-Practice in any meter you need.
-Choose from simple time signatures like 2/4, 3/4, and 4/4, odd meters like 5/4 and 7/8, or compound grooves like 6/8, 9/8, and 12/8.
-Compound meters automatically accent their natural strong beats so you can feel the pulse right away.
+Practice in any meter.
+Pick simple signatures like 2/4, 3/4, and 4/4, odd meters like 5/4 and 7/8, or compound grooves like 6/8, 9/8, and 12/8.
+The compound meters accent their natural strong beats, so the pulse is easy to feel.

 Subdivisions